purogamer/Fluent-for-Steam/README.md

 ### Prerequisites ✅⚠️
 1. Have installed [Segoe UI Variable](https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts) (It is not necessary if you have windows 11
 ).
-2. Have windows since it was only tested on these operating systems.
+2. Have Windows since FluentForSteam was only tested on Windows.

 ## Installation 📄